bp4mc2/bp4mc2.github.io/iri-minting/index.md

 Non-information resources are by definition resources that are not information resources.
 They can be identified by a IRI, but they cannot be retrieved by a webserver (as a webserver can only retrieve information resources).

 You could, however, request a non-information resource.
 Although a webserver cannot retrieve such a non-information resource, it might retrieve an information resource *about* the non-information resource.
-The best practice [COOLURI](https://www.w3.org/TR/cooluris) describes how this can be done.
+The best practice [COOLURI](https://www.w3.org/TR/cooluris) describes how this should be done.

 ### 2.3 Resource
 A resource is something that can be identified by an IRI.
 A resource might be an information resource or a non-information resource.